 Finally, they should sign off professionally using phrases like "Sincerely" or "Best regards," followed by their full name.
 It's also important to include their contact information below their name so that it's easy for the employer to reach out.
 Remember, the ending of the cover letter should leave a positive and lasting impression.

-How long should a Student be?
+How long should a Student cover letter be?

 A student's cover letter should ideally be one page long.
 This is because hiring managers often have many applications to go through and a concise, well-written cover letter can effectively communicate your skills and qualifications without taking up too much of their time.
 It's important to keep your cover letter focused and to the point, highlighting your most relevant experiences and skills that make you a strong candidate for the position.
 Remember, the purpose of the cover letter is to intrigue the employer enough to read your resume and consider you for an interview, not to tell your entire life story.